-Retail tenants shall dispose sorted waste into collection bins located within their designated Bin Store (if required, using a suitable trolley and the lift).
+Student apartment guests shall place sorted waste into their apartment's waste receptacles.
+The housekeeper shall maintain these receptacle, and transfer waste to the bins located within the Bin Store (using a suitable trolley and the lift).

-Note: The operator shall have access to the Bin Stores to rotate the bins, ensuring that empty bins are available along the circulation area so that users are able to reach them.
-Also, the operator shall monitor the filling of the bins under the chutes and change these when full.
+Note: The Operator shall have access to the Bin Store to rotate the bins, ensuring that empty bins are available along the circulation area so that users are able to reach them.